berlinplan/berlinplan.github.io/readme.md

 *transgenders in women's sports competitions Dilemma(193)*
 - <sub> End: Hapiness in Soceity </sub>
-- <sub> Mean: get  triumph of winning opponents often from poor Countries regardless of doping  or early training as a child  </sub>
+- <sub> Mean: whether with doping or children training terror to win opponents from poor countries  </sub>
-- <sub> Yes: Any Kind of Hipiness to get Joy is Morally fine </sub>
+- <sub> Yes: Any Kind of Hapiness to get Joy is Morally fine </sub>
-  - <sub> APP: NO : Current Sports Competitions: Young athletes face a greater risk of overuse injuries due to sports specialization.
-Commercialization has stripped away the joy, turning athletes into marketing products.
-Match-fixing and doping cast doubt on sports results.
-Profitability rests with top-level tournaments, favored by viewers.
-In light of these issues, the quest for fairness in sports competitions may seem meaningless.(194) </sub>
+  - <sub> APP: NO : In today's sports competitions, young athletes face increased risks of overuse injuries from specialization, while commercialization turns athletes into marketing products.
+Match-fixing and doping raise doubts about the integrity of results, as profitability takes precedence over fairness in top-level tournaments.(194) </sub>

 *Torture Dilemma*
-- <sub> End: defuse a hidden bomb in a shopping center to save your family and 1000 others </sub>
+- <sub> End: Save your family and 1000 others by defusing a hidden bomb in a shopping center. </sub>
-- <sub> Mean: use barbaric torture methods with an 80% success rate to extract information from a terrorist in 10hours </sub>
+- <sub> Mean: Extract information from a terrorist in 10 hours using effective torture methods with an 80% success rate. </sub>
-- <sub> APP: Yes limited use of torture to gather information is ok but not prolonged use. </sub>
+- <sub> APP: Yes.
+Limited torture for information gathering is acceptable, but not prolonged. </sub>
-- <sub> App: No any kind of torture is wrong  </sub>
+- <sub> App: No. Torture is always wrong. </sub>

 *Damage others Property Dilemma*
-- <sub> End: rescue a dog trapped inside a car </sub>
+- <sub> End: Rescue trapped dog from car. </sub>
-- <sub> Mean: break car's Window property, enter a private room </sub>
+- <sub> Mean: Break car window, enter private room. </sub>
-- <sub> Yes: app -> Choosing not to save a life is a greater harm than entering a private room. </sub>
-- <sub> Yes: app -> only the Least necesary damage ist Ok. where Breaking the window save dog, damaging and set entire car on fire is not moral  </sub>
+- <sub> Yes: app -> Not saving a life is a greater harm than entering a private room.
+Only necessary damage is justified, like breaking the window to save the dog, but setting the entire car on fire is morally wrong.  </sub>

 *Lie in Election Dilemma*
 - <sub> End: save lives </sub>
-- <sub> Mean: lie through the election </sub>
+- <sub> Mean: lie in the election </sub>
-- <sub> No: app -> Systematic lying in elections causes greater societal and personal damage than the benefit of saving lives later. </sub>
+- <sub> No: app -> The harm caused by systematic lying in elections outweighs any potential benefit of saving lives later. </sub>

 *Atom Bomb Dilemma*
 - <sub> End: save million lives </sub>